 - Borrowers with poor credit may get hit with higher interest rates

 - Some microloans can only be used for specific purposes

-Business grants are a highly-coveted source of funding.
-They don’t need to be paid back and are often designed to help people from underrepresented groups launch and grow their businesses.
+Some alternatives to LLC loans can save you money.
+Business grants are a highly coveted source of funding that doesn’t need to be paid back.
+It’s often designed to help people from underrepresented groups launch and grow their businesses.
 This includes veterans and minority business owners.
 The downside is that they’re harder to qualify for than loans and other borrowing-based types of funding.

 - Don’t need to repay the funds or take on debt

 - Can offer a leg up for underrepresented groups like women, veterans and minority business owners

 - Being a grant recipient reflects well on your business and may help you get more grants or visibility

 - Highly competitive and lengthy application processes